carbon-design-system/carbon-web-components/src/coding-conventions.md

 - If so, do such check to throw more reasonable exception or to make it no-op if the condition is not met.
 - If not, you can now add non-null assertion operator (`!`) - But again, don't do that blindly.

+## CSS considerations with IE11

+We use ShadyCSS shim as the emulation of scoped CSS in shadow DOM in IE11.
+There is one notable limitation with that; It appears that `:host(bx-foo) ::slotted(bx-bar)` selector does not work in ShadyCSS unless `<slot>` is a direct child of the shadow root.
+There was an issue in ShadyCSS repo (https://github.com/webcomponents/shadycss/issues/5) that seems to have explained that in detail, but the repository has been deleted somehow.

+To make such case work for ShadyCSS, we add a CSS class to an ancestor of `<slot>` in shadow DOM, and use `.bx-ce--some-class ::slotted(bx-bar)` selector.

 ## Custom element registration